-Point A: People travelling in the same direction toward the same destination at the time would hardly meet except by appointment.
+Point A: People traveling in the same direction toward the same destination at the time would hardly meet except by appointment.
 Amos has been sent by appointment, and he does not speak promiscuously.
 The utterances of the prophet began with God to whom they must give account.

-In another sense here, the people travelling together are God and Israel.
+In another sense here, the people traveling together are God and Israel.
 Remember, they are married.
 This was an appointment that was made, and now Israel has gone her own way.
 That is warning number one.

 Point B: Lions do not roar unless they have taken prey.
-In this case, he is inferring that God is stalking them.
+In this case, he is implying that God is stalking them.
 “Prepare to meet your God!
 God isn’t making a lot of noise yet, but He is nonetheless on your tail.”
 That is what Amos is saying.